 The VIN can be found on a metal plate, which is stamped on the chasis of the vehicle, usually on the door frame or in the engine bay.
 The VIN should also be printed on the registration certificate & roadworthy certificate.

 Yes.
-Vehicles manufactured prior to 1989 do not have a VIN.
-If you have the Chassis No. for a vehicle manufactured prior 1989, you can get a Chassis No. check from our Chassis No. page.
-Please note that un-registered or previously un-registered vehicles may not exist in the national PPSR or NEVDIS databases, and will therfore not contain information such as write-off history, stolen vehicle data, vehicle details, and registration details.
+If the vehicle is registered, you can search for it using the registration number (number plate) on our home page.
+You can also search for vehicles manufactured prior to 1989 with the chassis number via our Chassis No. page.
+Please note that un-registered or previously un-registered vehicles may not exist in the NEVDIS database, and will therfore not contain information such as write-off history, stolen vehicle data, vehicle and registration details.

 Yes.
 We currently offer checks for a range of vehicles & watercraft including cars, motorbikes, trucks, trailers, caravans, boats, jet-skis etc. We offer watercraft checks for any vessel with a HIN (Hull Identification Number).
 You can get a watercraft check from our Boats page.

-If the federal government PPSR database is busy, there could be a delay of several minutes before you receive your Vehicle Check via email.
+If the federal government PPSR database is busy, there could be a delay of several minutes before you receive your PPSR certificate via email.
 Alternatively, the email could be sitting in your junk email folder, so please check this first.
-If you are using a work email address, please contact your internal IT department, as unknown emails with attachments can sometimes be blocked automatically.
-If all else fails, please contact us & we will resend your Vehicle Check as soon as possible.
-There is no extra charge for reissuing a Vehicle Check.
+You can always contact us and we will resend your PPSR certificate as soon as possible.
+There is no extra charge for resending a PPSR certificate.

-NEVDIS (National Exchange of Vehicle and Driver Information System) is the system which provides vehicle details such as stolen vehicle notifications, written-off vehicle notifications, vehicle descriptions, registration details etc. NEVDIS data is included in the PPSR certificate.
+NEVDIS (National Exchange of Vehicle and Driver Information System) is the database which provides information such as stolen vehicle notifications, write-off history, Takata airbag recall notifications, vehicle and registration details etc. NEVDIS data is included in the PPSR certificate.